kirilloooo/free-domains-4u/README.md

 3. [Register your domain](#register-a-domain)
 4. [Domain renew](#renew-your-domain)

+### Important to know

+I will make up to 10 subdomain requests for each user, you can use just one DNS record, if you need more, make any donation of 50 cents or more.

 ### Check your domain availability

 Let's say you want the domain **example.kiro.pw**

 #### Option 1